ferdithedev/OverBlock/README.md

 |x1,y1,z1    |The first coordinate of the cuboid where the arena is in                   |
 |x2,y2,z2    |The second coordinate of the cuboid where the arena is in                  |

+3. If you want you can edit the `teams.yml` file.
+Note that you don't have to have 4 teams.

-3. As the last step you want to edit the `config.yml` which is also created in the datafolder of the plugin.
+4. As the last step you want to edit the `config.yml` which is also created in the datafolder of the plugin.

 |Name              |Function                                                                                         |
 |------------------|-------------------------------------------------------------------------------------------------|